KsePorque/mailing-service-API/README_en.md

 * **mailing id** (foreign key): id of the corresponding mailing   <br>

 ## Admin Console
-Is accessible via /admin/
+Is accessible via _/admin/_ <br>
 Admin console may be used to add mailings. <br>

 ## API Description
-API documentation is available by api/v1/docs/ (Swagger UI)
+API documentation is available by _api/v1/docs/_ (Swagger UI)
-- api/v1/clients  - receive the list of clients and add a new one
+- _api/v1/clients_  - receive the list of clients and add a new one
-- api/v1/clients/<client_id> - get information about the client, modify data, delete client
+- _api/v1/clients/<client_id>_ - get information about the client, modify data, delete client

-- api/v1/mailings  - get the list of all mailing lists (includes info about the number of sent messages grouped by message statuses)
+- _api/v1/mailings_  - get the list of all mailing lists (includes info about the number of sent messages grouped by message statuses)
-- api/v1/mailings/<mailing_id> - get info about the specific mailing, modify/delete mailing list
+- _api/v1/mailings/<mailing_id>_ - get info about the specific mailing, modify/delete mailing list
-- api/v1/mailings/<mailing_id>/stats - detailed statistics about messages for a mailing list
+- _api/v1/mailings/<mailing_id>/stats_ - detailed statistics about messages for a mailing list

 ## Logging
 (in some modules) Logger is created to record information in the logs.
 Used for debugging <br>